-Your printer relies on Print Spooler in order to work, and according to users, Print Spooler keeps stopping on Windows 10, so let’s see how to fix that.
+Your printer relies on the Print Spooler in order to work, and according to users, it often crashes.
+Let’s see how to fix that.

-If you have two or more printers installed that can sometimes cause issues with Print Spooler and printing.
+Having two or more printers installed can sometimes cause issues with Print Spooler and printing.

 If Print Spooler keeps stopping on your Windows 10 PC, you might be able to fix this problem by uninstalling the printers that you don’t use.